Visit the stunningly beautiful Brooks Lake in remote Wyoming

 In northwestern Wyoming, high in the remote Absaroka Mountains lies a lake that is little known but offers genuinely stunning beauty.
 Brooks Lake is tucked away in the Shoshone National Forest and surrounded by soaring granite peaks and buttes.

 Brooks Lake is between Grand Teton National Park and DuBois, Wyoming, off U.S. Highway 26.
 It is a 5-mile drive on a washboard dirt road to get to the lake.
 When we visited on a cool fall afternoon, the road had much more bear scat than traffic.
-Our small AWD drive SUV had no problems negotiating the road.
+Our small AWD SUV had no problems negotiating the road.
 Once you arrive, you are greeted with a postcard mirror view of Brooks Lake flawlessly reflecting the towering “pinnacles group.”

 Staying the night at Brooks Lake